Skip to content

 }

-If touch is inaccurate or buttons aren’t responding, enable touch point visualization to see exactly where touches are being registered:
+If touch is inaccurate or buttons aren’t responding, enable touch point visualization to see exactly where touches are being registered.
+A ripple appears at each touch — making it easy to see if touches are offset, if a button’s hit area is too small, or if another UI element is absorbing taps.

 Terminal window